That there is so much more to design than just creating logos or making things look pretty!

-I had always been quite a creative person since young - I loved to draw, write and doodle in my sketchbook, however, I was really only introduced to design by my older sister, who is a graphic designer as well.
+I had always been quite a creative person since young - I loved to draw, write and doodle in my sketchbook, however I was really only introduced to design by my older sister, who is a graphic designer as well.
 Growing up I was always interested in the projects she would be working on, so I decided to give VISCOM a shot in high school and went on to study it in uni as well, and I ended up falling in love with design myself.
 Since early this year I have very luckily managed to get a full-time position at LBD Studios in Melbourne which has been a really rewarding experience.
 I have learnt so much not only about design but also dealing with clients and production, and I want to keep expanding upon my skill sets and absorb as much knowledge/experience as I can!

-In five years, I want to be working in an agency/studio I admire among likeminded individuals, and hopefully have more control over the creative direction side of things.
+In five years, I want to have a good bunch of brand identities as well as experience under my belt that I can be proud of.
 It would also be pretty cool to start my own studio eventually down the track, but I’m taking baby steps to develop the knowledge, skills and experience to get there!